melt-umn/silver/documentation/install-guide/index.md

 Hello, World!
 ```

-If you have any issues, first try the [frequently asked question page]({{ "/silver/doc/faq/" | prepend: site.sv_wiki_base }}) to see if there are any questions like yours.
+If you have any issues, first try the [frequently asked question page](/silver/doc/faq/) to see if there are any questions like yours.

 # Installing the 'silver' script

 ```
-silver$ cd support/bin
+silver$ ./support/bin/install-silver-bin
-silver/support/bin$ ./install-silver-bin
 ```

 Note that this assumes you have a ~/bin.
 In most distributions, if you don't have a ~/bin, all you have to do is `mkdir ~/bin`, and the default shell scripts will notice it and add it to your `PATH` next time your shell is started.